MAXduino Build

 I found the heatsink on the voltage regulator had no heatsink compound on it at all.
 I removed it and added some silver thermal compound and reinstalled it.

 After starting to put the system back together it wasn’t working properly.
 It was an issue with the ULA, if I bumped it then it would get flaky or work.
 I reseated the chip and then it was working again.
 I hope it continues to work.
 I did find someone has made modern replacement ULA chips, hopefully this one will be fine an I won’t have to get one.
 I have a Samsung LCD TV which I had been working to repair.
 I finally finished it last night and here is the Timex Sinclair 1000 Composite output on it.
 It looks very good.
-You can see it beside the C64 Mini there which I was also testing the TV out with.
+You can see it beside the C64 Mini there which I was also testing the TV repair with.
 They look kind of cute beside one another.
 You can find info about the TV repair in another post here.

 Timex Sinclair 1000 Part 1: Multi Region Composite Mod